creator79/Stealth/README.md

 **Sprint 2:**
 In the second sprint, I will expand the application's capabilities:

 - **Connect More Than 2 People:** Enhance the video conferencing feature to support multiple participants.
+(Dev mode)
 - **Authentication:** Implement user authentication to ensure secure access to the application.
 - **UI Design:** Focus on designing an intuitive and user-friendly interface for a seamless user experience.
 - **Send Mail:** Integrate functionality to send email notifications for various events, such as meeting invitations.